Harmonic Forms, Minimal Surfaces and Norms on Cohomology of Hyperbolic $3$-Manifolds: L2 Harmonic Forms and Compactly Supported Cohomology

-The $L^1$-norm behaves very differently compared to the $L^2$-norm on the cohomology space, as it tends to be not realized by a smooth forms.
-A sequence of forms $\phi_i$ with compact support converging to $\phi$ realizing the $L^1$-norm on the cohomology space behaves like convergence of a sequence of bumps functions to a Dirac functional.
-Later we will use Cauchy-Schwarz inequality to bound the $L^1$-norm of $\alpha \in \lh$ by its $L^2$-norm.
-To bound the $L^2$-norm of $\alpha$, we need to convert it into some integral of $\alpha$ on a surface $S$ dual to $\alpha$.
+The $L^1$-norm behaves very differently from the $L^2$-norm on the cohomology space, as it tends to be realized by non-smooth forms.
+A sequence of forms $\phi_i$ with compact support converging to $\phi$ realizing the $L^1$-norm of $[\phi]$ is similar to a sequence of bumps functions converging to a Dirac functional.
+Later we will use the Cauchy-Schwarz inequality to bound the $L^1$-norm of $\alpha \in \lh$ by its $L^2$-norm.
+To bound the $L^2$-norm of $\alpha$, we convert it into some integral of $\alpha$ on a surface $S$ dual to $\alpha$.
 When the manifold $M$ is closed, it is clear by \pc duality that integrating against a closed integral $1$-form is equal to integrating against its dual surface.
 Specifically, fix a surface $S$ dual to $\phi\in H^1(M; \Z)$ and let $\alpha$ be the harmonic representative of $\phi$.
 Then we have $\int_M \beta \wedge \alpha =\int_S \beta$ for every closed $2$-form $\beta$.
-In the closed manifolds case, the harmonic form $\alpha$ is closed and coclosed.
-In the non-compact case, if the metric is complete, $\alpha \in \lh$ implies $\alpha$ is closed and coclosed.
+When $M$ is closed, if $\alpha$ is harmonic, it is closed and coclosed.
+When $M$ is noncompact, a similar conclusion on $\alpha$ holds if the metric is complete.
 Let $\alpha \in \lh$ correspond to $\phi \in H^1_0(M, \Z)$, dual to $[S] \in \Ima$.
-Fix a closed surface $S$ dual to $\phi$.
-By \pc duality for forms with compact support [\citenum{btDifferentialAlgTopo}, I.5], we again have for every closed $2$-form $\beta$ on $M$ that $\int_M \beta \wedge \phi =\int_S \beta$.
-We provide a short argument for the following lemma: \begin{lem} Let $M$ be an orientable cusped hyperbolic $3$-manifold.
-Let $\alpha \in \lh$, with a surface $S$ dual to $\alpha$.
-Then the following equation is true:
+By \pc duality for compactly supported cohomology [\citenum{btDifferentialAlgTopo}, I.5], we have again integral equality $\int_M \beta \wedge \phi =\int_S \beta$ for every closed $2$-form $\beta$.
+From this, we deduce \begin{prop}[\pc duality for cusped manifolds] Let $M$ be a cusped $3$-manifold.
+Let $\alpha \in \lh$ correspond to $\phi \in H^1_0(M, \Z)$, dual to a surface $S$.
+Then we have